Statistics for Basic Physician Training (FRACP)

 Frequently asked questions

-You will be given access to a portal on the Learning Management System of the University of Melbourne, where you will find the Zoom link, documents, materials and recordings of each session.
+• You will be given access to a portal on the Learning Management System of the University of Melbourne, where you will find the documents, materials and recordings.

-Yes.
-We encourage you to email your questions up to 2 weeks before the workshop starts.
+• Yes.
+We encourage you to email your questions anytime or use the discussion board.